 I often see questions posted on forums and Facebook groups asking how to make money blogging while travelling the world.
 The people that ask these questions fall into one of two categories in most cases.
 They want to either:

-a) Travel the world and blog about their experiences
+a) Travel the world and blog about their travel experiences

 Travel the world and take freelance writing jobs to pay for their travel